Visual learning and visual marketing go hand in hand with one another.

 Should Marketers Use Visual Content?

-According to research, visual content is the most shared type of content with nearly 65% of most audiences being visual learners.
-As a marketer yourself, or a business owner, this means you should definitely take advantage of visual communications.
+According to research, visual content is the most shared type of content.
+Nearly 65% of most audiences are visual learners.
+As a marketer or business owner yourself, this means you should definitely take advantage of visual communications.